 Bromeliads are fairly long-lived and slow-growing houseplants.
 Although the central plant dies after flowering, they produce “pups” that can be separated and potted up to form new plants.

-Epiphytic plants do not live in soil but survive by clinging to a tree or other supports such as rocks.
+Epiphytic bromeliads do not live in soil but survive by clinging to a tree or other supports such as rocks.
 Epiphytes are not parasites.
 They do not harm the host plant in any way, but merely use them for support.
-Epiphytes obtain all their water and mineral needs from the air.
-Epiphytic bromeliads can be either grown in soil or mounted on a board, branch, shell or various other surfaces.
-They must be firmly attached.
+Epiphytes obtain all their water and mineral needs from the environment.
+Epiphytic bromeliads can be grown like a terrestrial one; however, understand the potting mix is insignificant.

 Water bromeliads well and allow the soil to dry before watering again.
-Many bromeliads hold water in a leaf cup called a tank.
+Many bromeliads hold water in a leaf cup called a “tank.”
 The tank should be kept filled with water at all times.
-Be careful when you fill the tank not to let water soak the soil.
+Be careful when you fill the tank, not to let the water soak the soil.
 Bromeliads are prone to root rots if the soil is kept wet.
-Flush the tank periodically by pouring fresh water into it, inverting and filling again.
+Flush the tank periodically by pouring fresh water into it, inverting, and filling again.
 This will prevent stagnation and buildup of mineral salts.

 Proper drainage is essential.
 The soil mix must be porous enough to allow water to drain off quickly and allow air to reach the roots.
 It should never be soggy.

-Bromeliads need fertilizer but use it at half strength or less.
-Mist the leaves in summer with very diluted liquid fertilizer.
+Bromeliads need fertilizer but use it at half strength or less during the summer months.
+Also, mist the leaves in with diluted liquid fertilizer.

 You can force bromeliads to flower by placing the plant inside a clear, airtight plastic bag with a ripe apple for two to three days.
 Depending on the type of plant you have, flowering will begin in six to fourteen weeks.
 After flowering, the parent plant dies.
 Offshoots, or pups, provide for the steady renewal of the plant.